Plain English Breakdown

 - Board of Aldermen

-- A group of people chosen by voters to make decisions and laws for their town, similar to a council.
+- A group of people chosen to make decisions and pass laws in some towns, similar to a city council.

 Limits and Unknowns